-A table identifying each of the formal submissions received during the formal exhibition period and the project team submission review response has been attached at Part 7.4 of this Code.
+A table identifying each of the formal submissions received during the formal exhibition period and the project team submission review response has been attached at 7.4.

 Community Workshops

 Community participation at all stages of the project has provided an opportunity for the community to provide feedback on planning and design ideas throughout the locality plan development process.